cdl-geneseo/geneseo-dictionary/L/Leech.md

 # Leech

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Leech

 Created by  Unknown User (krk5), last modified by  Unknown User (mee2) on Nov 19, 2012

 1. n.
 One who clings.As of 2012, 85% of students surveyed knew this word and 5% believed it to be of local origin.(Eichas, G-M, 2012) 2. n.
 One who deprives the giver of money, cigarettes, etc.Source: Dictionary of Geneseo English, Fall 2006, KalluschAs of 2012, 85% of students surveyed knew this word and 5% believed it to be of local origin.(Eichas, G-M, 2012)